-id The identifier of the current CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. varsNum The number of variables in the operation. varNames The names of variables in the operation.
+id Identifier of the current CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopen. varsNum Number of variables in the operation. varNames Names of variables in the operation. recNum Record number. buffer Data holding buffer.